 The rest of the Host Club get in Paper Thin Disguises to peep on Haruhi's dates with Hikaru and Tamaki.

 Dating What Daddy Hates: As if Ranka didn't have trouble enough with Tamaki moving in on Haruhi before, he's anything else but pleased discovering that the two are a couple in Chapter 82.
-And even less pleased with Tamaki going to America with her.
+He's even less pleased with Tamaki going to America with her.
 Don't worry, it's totally Played for Laughs.

 Discriminate and Switch: When Haruhi didn't take her dad to Take Your Parent To School Day, her dad and his co-worker assumed it was because he's a transvestite.
 Later, the co-worker brought her dad home piss-drunk due to how upset he was about not being told about the school event, which causes Haruhi to reveal that she didn't say a thing because she felt he was overworked and wanted him to use the opportunity to rest.